dumtux/CM4-NAS-MiniPCIE/README.md

 - MiniPCIe USB D+/D-.
 MiniPCIe slot also has connections for D+ and D- another connector used for it.
 This is not connected to CM4 D+/D- lines.
 - One GND connector just for the case.

+### GBR files
+GBR files are prepared in [FAB](https://github.com/olvint/CM4-NAS-MiniPCIE/tree/main/FAB) folder.
+Also archive prepared FAB_JLCPCB.zip for making order. *Please note that you need to tur on option **Impedance** and select JLCPCB7628 stackup*

 ### KiCAD view
 Front
 ![Front](https://raw.githubusercontent.com/olvint/CM4-NAS-MiniPCIE/main/PICS/KiCAD%20PCB%20Front.png)